 Do I have to change anything now?

-Where will smoke alarms need to be installed?
+Where do smoke alarms need to be installed?

 Smoke alarms must be installed on each storey: